Former Amazon worker charged with giving secret info to frat brother

 Sadeghi, without admitting or denying the allegations, agreed to pay about $24,000, the federal agency said.
 Both settlements still need court approval.

-Sadeghi could not immediately be reached for comment about the settlement.
+Sadeghi, a resident of New Castle, Washington, could not immediately be reached for comment about the settlement.

 The SEC's case against Rezakhani will continue.
 Rezakhani is currently serving a five year prison term "for defrauding a bank, Apple, Inc., and various shipping and insurance companies," the Justice Department said.